Terry Vo

 Council Member

-Council member focused on public health, children's services, and affordable housing initiatives.
+Council member focused on public health initiatives and community support in Nashville.

 Legislative style

-Proactive sponsor of resolutions related to public health, children's services, and housing initiatives, with a focus on securing grants.
+Proactive sponsor of resolutions related to public health, children's services, and community recognition.

-- •Sponsored a resolution appropriating $385,000 for the Nashville Children’s Alliance.
+- •Sponsorship of a resolution appropriating $385,000 for the Nashville Children's Alliance.

-- •Recognized the YWCA of Nashville & Middle Tennessee for their efforts against injustice.
+- •Sponsorship of a resolution recognizing the YWCA of Nashville for their efforts against injustice.

 Voting record